The spread between the slowest and fastest path to financial independence was 15 years — for the same household, with the same income.

 Result

 Timeline improves by 2 more years.
-Total improvement: 7 years vs the naive path.
+Total improvement: 6 years vs the HYSA path.

 Time to Financial Independence

 Switching from expensive mutual funds to low-cost index funds saves 2 more years.
-The total improvement is now 7 years vs the naive path.
+The total improvement is now 6 years compared to the HYSA path.
+This is often the single most impactful change a household can make.

 Path 5: Optimal Tax Strategy